11 Best Nasal Sprays Reviewed & Compared

 What are the effective ingredients in this nasal spray?

 There are three types of over-the-counter nasal sprays.

-Saline nasal sprays are a simple salt water solution that are used to help clear mucus out of the nose and sinuses as needed.
-They also help keep the blood vessels in your nose moist, prevening dryness that can lead to nosebleeds and irritation.
+Saline nasal sprays are a simple salt water solution that is used to help clear mucus out of the nose and sinuses as needed.
+They also help keep the blood vessels in your nose moist, preventing dryness that can lead to nosebleeds and irritation.

 How long does this nasal spray take to work?

 Like any other medical treatment, nasal sprays take time to “kick in.”
 How much time that takes depends on the effective ingredients in the spray you choose.